confluentinc/ksql/design-proposals/klip-33-key-format.md

 clause property or the system configuration, the query plan's `formats` has either the `WRAP_SINGLE_VALUES` or `UNWRAP_SINGLE_VALUES` `SerdeOption` set on the source and/or sink topics.

-These options are used to ensure correct serialization and deserialization when the query is executed.
-If neither option is set, the formats default wrapping is used, e.g. `KAFKA` defaults to unwrapped, where as `JSON` defaults to `wrapped`.
+These options are used to ensure correct serialization and deserialization when the query is executed, and control the shape of the schema registered with the Schema Registry.
+If neither option is set, the format's default wrapping is used, e.g. `KAFKA` defaults to unwrapped, where as `JSON` defaults to `wrapped`.

 This KLIP adds the ability to serialized a single key column as an anonymous value.
 Future work will extend this to support wrapped single columns and then multiple columns.
 This future work will need to maintain backwards compatibility and allow users to choose how single key values should be serialized.
-It will introduce a `WRAP_SINGLE_KEY` property and a `ksql.persistence.wrap.single.keys` configuration.
+Future work will introduce a `WRAP_SINGLE_KEY` property and a `ksql.persistence.wrap.single.keys` configuration.

-To ensure query plans written by this KLIP are forwards compatible with this planned work, all query plans will explicitly set the `UNWRAP_SINGLE_KEYS` `SerdeOption` on all source, internal and sink topics, ensuring the correct (de)serialization options once ksqlDB supports these later features.
+To ensure query plans written by this KLIP are forwards compatible with this planned work, all query plans will explicitly set the `UNWRAP_SINGLE_KEYS` `SerdeOption` on all source, internal and sink topics, ensuring the correct (de)serialization options are maintained once ksqlDB supports these later features.

 ### Internal topics